goatlas-io/website/README.md

 # Atlas

+**COMING SOON** Trying for the week of October 11th.
+Finishing up some last minute tasks to ensure proper documentation and functionality when not in a private repo.

 ## Overview

 Atlas at it's core is a small set of kubernetes operators that uses services and secrets resources as the underlying source of truth to populate a customized Envoy Aggreggated Service Discovery server which the Envoy proxies connect to and obtain their configurations to create the secure distributed envoy network that Thanos then traverses for connectivity.